suvadityamuk/research-website/_pages/about.md

 <!-- # About Me -->

 I am a Master of Science student in Computer Science (Artificial Intelligence) at the University of Southern California (USC).
-My interests lie primarily in deep learning and generative AI (LLMs, Diffusion Models), focusing on applications in areas like 3D Generation, Generative Media, Computer Vision, and Efficiency Optimization.
+My interests lie primarily in Deep Learning and Generative AI, focusing on areas like 3D Generation, Generative Media, Computer Vision, and Efficiency Optimization.
 Previously, I obtained my Bachelor of Technology in Computer Science (AI) from NMIMS University (Mumbai, India).

 I am honored to be currently associated with [Prof. Benjamin Nye](https://sites.google.com/site/benjaminnye/) at the [Learning Sciences Lab](https://ict.usc.edu/research/labs-groups/learning-sciences/) of [USC ICT](https://ict.usc.edu/) and [Prof. Mark Bolas](https://www.markbolas.com/) at the [USC School of Cinematic Arts](https://cinema.usc.edu/interactive/index.cfm).